Argo-DigitalVentures/cascade-permissions/README.md

 ### Step 1: Basic Definitions

+Define the properties that represents your application's data shape.

-The examplex create two domains, "roles" and "types"
+##### The example creates two domains, "roles" and "types"

 <details>
 <summary>Roles definition </summary>